 The more uptight and anxious I become, the longer it takes to break through.

 Somehow it floats out of reach.
 Until time brings it back to me.

 I think I have been able to go out more because I know what the problem is now.
 And though going out often makes it worse, it is reassuring that I have the answer symbolically clutched in my hand.
 Where before I just thought I was somewhat stupid and possibly worse.

 Having that answer clutched in my hand gives me a certain strength.
-It tells me that my brain is simply different in the way it processes things.
-And not understanding that, I’ve shamed myself for it all these years.
+It tells me that my brain is simply different in the way that it processes things.
+And not understanding that, I’ve felt ashamed all these years.

 I’ve tried for weeks, sometimes a few months, to handle what other people do every work day, without alarm.
 Like greet people on the phone.
 And even worse, when they walk in the door.